 MP for Na h-Eileanan an Iar

-Torcuil Crichton is Labour (Co-op) MP for Na h-Eileanan an Iar, elected in July 2024.
-He sits on the Energy Security and Net Zero Committee from October 2024, and previously sat on the Great British Energy Bill committee in September–October 2024.
+Torcuil Crichton is a Labour and Co-operative MP for Na h-Eileanan an Iar, elected in 2024.
+He sits on the Energy Security and Net Zero Committee (from October 2024) and previously served on the Great British Energy Bill committee, reflecting a focus on energy policy.
+He has one declared financial interest in land and property.

-Declares a financial interest in land and property (within or outside the UK).
+Declares a land and property interest (within or outside the UK); 1 entry.

 Generated 21 February 2026